Every January, Pierce County conducts the annual Homeless Point-in-Time (PIT) Count.

 - Search for unsheltered homeless within designated locations

-- Survey individuals experiencing homelessness using a mobile app
+- Survey individuals experiencing homelessness using the mobile app 'Counting Us'

 Please see the link below to register to volunteer for the Point in Time Count and select a training.

 - Hygiene Kits: Shampoo, Conditioner, Soaps, Razors, Deodorant, Toothbrushes, Toothpaste, Feminine Products

 - Warm Blankets/Space Blankets

 - First Aid Kits

 - Hand and Foot Warmers